Experience Barcelona like a local

 Carrer de Balmes 156

 As far as department stores are concerned, Barcelona has a unique option.
 Las Arenas is the former main bullring.
 It took ten years and a lot of money to convert the bullring into a futuristic shopping mall, preserving the unique shape and the outer façade.
 You’ll find many brand names as well as smaller stores, three cinemas, a huge supermarket in the basement and restaurants from Spanish to Italian to Chinese and more on top.
 Take the outdoor glass elevator which affords a splendid view over the city.
+Also, read this article if you are looking for more of the best viewpoints in Barcelona.

 Address Las Arenas